chrsmrrs/glocalwl/README.md

 # Global Weisfeiler-Lehman Kernels ###
-Source code for our IEEE ICDM 2017 paper " [Glocalized Weisfeiler-Lehman Graph Kernels: Global-Local Feature Maps of Graphs](https://arxiv.org/abs/1703.02379) ".
+Source code for our IEEE ICDM 2017 paper "[Glocalized Weisfeiler-Lehman Graph Kernels: Global-Local Feature Maps of Graphs](https://arxiv.org/abs/1703.02379)".

 ## Compile
 Using `cmake` you can simply type `cmake cmake-build-debug`, otherwise (using `gcc`)